-From 1 March 2006, the percentage of the monthly motor vehicle allowances subject to tax was increased from 50 per cent to 60 per cent.
-From 1 March 2009, the percentage of the monthly motor vehicle allowances subject to tax was increased from 60 per cent to 80 per cent.
+From 1 March 2006, the percentage of the monthly motor vehicle allowances subject to tax was increased from 50% to 60%.
+From 1 March 2009, the percentage of the monthly motor vehicle allowances subject to tax was increased from 60% to 80%.

 From 1 March 2010, the deemed business kilometre procedure was scrapped.
 A logbook has to be kept for actual business kilometres travelled to record beginning and end readings of the trip.
-From 1 March 2014 the maximum car value was fixed at R560 000.
+From 1 March 2014, the maximum car value was fixed at R560 000.